Final Kansas CNA Readiness and Remediation Plan

 You are close to ready when you can do all of the following without guessing:

-- Explain the CNA role and identify actions outside scope.
+- Explain the CNA role and name actions that are outside scope.

 - Protect resident rights: privacy, dignity, choice, refusal, confidentiality, and freedom from abuse.